Sanna Marin

-Marin was born in Helsinki but later moved to Tampere where she graduated from the University of Tampere.
-She joined the Social Democratic Youth in 2006, later serving as its vice-president from 2010 to 2012.
-She served as a member of the City Council of Tempere and was later elected member of Parliament.
+Marin was born in Helsinki but as a child moved with her mother to Tampere, where she later graduated from the University of Tampere in 2017.
+She joined the Social Democratic Youth in 2006, later serving as its vice president from 2010 to 2012.
+She served as a member of the City Council of Tampere and was later elected member of Parliament.
 Following Antti Rinne's resignation in the wake of the postal strike controversy, Marin was selected as prime minister on 8 December 2019.
-Taking office at the age of 34, she is the youngest person to hold the office in Finnish history, as well as the world's fourth-youngest state leader after Dritan Abazović of Montenegro, Gabriel Boric of Chile and Ibrahim Traoré of Burkina Faso.
+Taking office at the age of 34, she was the youngest person to hold the office in Finnish history.

 As prime minister, Marin led the response to the COVID-19 pandemic by invoking a state of emergency.
-She condemned the human rights abuses of Uyghurs in Xinjiang and the 2022 Russian invasion of Ukraine.
-Together with president Sauli Niinistö, she announced that Finland would apply for NATO membership in May 2022.
-Throughout her time in office, she has been also faced with criticism, particularly due to a October 2020 photoshoot and leaked private party videos.
-She has been featured on BBC's 100 Women list, as a cover of Time magazine's "Time100 Next" issue that showcased influential international leaders, and was dubbed by the Australian Broadcasting Corporation as "the icon of progressive leadership".
+She condemned the 2022 Russian invasion of Ukraine and has been a vocal supporter of Ukraine.
+Together with president Sauli Niinistö, she announced that Finland would apply for NATO membership in May 2022; Finland successfully joined NATO in April 2023.
+In the 2023 parliamentary election, her party lost its status as the largest party, coming in as third in vote and seat share, and she was succeeded as prime minister by Petteri Orpo of the National Coalition Party.
+She was the leader of the SDP until September 2023, when she retired from Finnish politics.

 Early life and education

 Sanna Mirella Marin was born on 16 November 1985 in Helsinki.
 She also lived in Espoo and Pirkkala before moving to Tampere.
 Her parents separated when she was very young; the family faced financial problems and Marin's father, Lauri Marin, struggled with alcoholism.
 After her biological parents separated, Marin was brought up by her mother and her mother's female partner.

-Marin graduated from the Pirkkala High School (Pirkkalan Yhteislukio) in 2004 at the age of 19.
-She worked in a bakery and as a cashier while studying (2007–2017), graduating with a bachelor's (2012) and master's (2017) degrees in Administrative Science from the University of Tampere.
+Marin graduated from the Pirkkala High School (Pirkkalan Yhteislukio) in 2004 at the age of 19, becoming the first person in her immediate family to graduate from high school.
+She then worked in a bakery and as a cashier, among other jobs, while studying at the University of Tampere from 2007 to 2017.
+She obtained her bachelor's degree in 2012 and her master's degree 2017.
+She was the first person in her family to attend university.